Here are your best options for travelling between two of Norway's popular tourist cities: Oslo and Tromsø. Travel planning notebooks at the ready!

 Is There a Train from Oslo to Tromsø?

 Once again, the short answer is no. In fact, there is no train line to Tromsø!
-However, there is talk of building a railway line between Bodø and Tromsø, which would connect Tromsø with the rest of the Norwegian rail network.
+There has long been talk of building a train line from Fauske to Tromsø, which could connect Tromsø with the Nordland (Trondheim to Bodø) line.

-Much of the business case for the potential line lies in cargo, so how much of a passenger service there would be remains to be seen.
+Much of the business case for any potential line lies in cargo, so what sort of passenger service there would be has never been clarified.
+Unfortunately, the plans have been deemed too expensive in the latest transport report for Northern Norway.

 However, I have one more recommendation for you!
 If you are visiting Norway as a tourist, this could be the perfect option…